Dev Game Club copertina

 Mostra di più Mostra meno

-Welcome to Dev Game Club, where this week we complete our series on The Legend of Zelda: Majora's Mask.
-We talk about the demoralizing effect of a crash, hear about the notebook and time manipulation, and also turn to our takeaways.
+Welcome to Dev Game Club, where this week we complete our series on Tom Clancy's Splinter Cell: Chaos Theory.
+We talk about some of the late levels before turning to our takeaways.
 Dev Game Club looks at classic video games and plays through them over several episodes, providing commentary.

 Sections played: